dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 * Prove lemmas about functions rather than having numerous or complex postconditions.
 The individual lemmas can then be invoked only when needed, and other facts that are true but irrelevant will not bog down the solver.

 * Break methods up into smaller pieces, as well.
 Because methods are always opaque, this will, in many cases, require adding a contract to each broken-out method.
 To make this more tractable, consider abstracting the concepts used in those contracts into separate functions, some of which may be opaque.

+# Summary

+When you're dealing with a program that exhibits high verification variability, or simply slow or unsuccessful verification, careful encapsulation and information hiding combined with hints to add information in the context of difficult constructs is frequently the best solution.
+Breaking one large definition with extensive contracts down into several, smaller definitions, each with simpler contracts, can be very valuable.
+Within each smaller definition, a few internal, locally-encapsulated hints to help the prover make progress in a more limited context can be very valuable.

+Some of the the key concrete techniques to limit the scope of each verification goal include:
+* Making functions and predicates `opaque` when possible.
+* Moving a sequence of assertions that build on each other into an `assert P by { ... }` block, where `P` is the final conclusion you want to establish.
+* Making contract elements and assertions opaque, using labels, when you can't conveniently abstract their contents into separate definitions.
+* Avoiding quantifiers when possible, and encapsulating them in opaque definitions when they can't be avoided.
+* Using additional parameters to lemmas instead of quantified postconditions.
+* Separating reasoning about difficult-to-combine data types such as integers and bit vectors.

+Within each smaller definition, techniques for providing hints include:
+* Using inline assertions.
+* Instantiating any quantified statements by hand.
+* Providing detailed chains of reasoning for any statements about non-linear arithemetic.
+* Using `calc` statements instead of long chains of `assert` statements.